Summary Metrics and Listings that are Commonly Used to Track Study Progress

 CRFs Entered - This displays the total number of CRFs entered, regardless of their statuses.

-Study Exits - This displays the number of subjects which have a withdrawal form entered (and saved).
-Since only one withdrawal form can be entered per subject, the number of withdrawal forms will show you how many participant withdrawal forms have been entered (and saved) in the study.
+Study Exits - This displays the number of subjects with a withdrawal form entered (and saved).
+Since only one withdrawal form can be entered per subject, the number of withdrawal forms will show how many participant withdrawal forms have been entered (and saved) in the study.
 The form serving as the withdrawal form is defined in the study configuration workflow under the study menu.

 3. Query Summary